Today in New York Weather History: December 16

-One of New York's worst ice storms moved in during the afternoon and continued for 24 hours (the worst of it was between 11:00 PM tonight thru daybreak on 12/17).
+One of New York's worst ice storms moved in during the afternoon and continued for 24 hours (the worst of it was between 11 PM tonight thru daybreak on 12/17).
 Nearly three inches of sleet accumulated, and an inch of ice formed on sidewalks, cars and trees.
-For the entirety of the storm, the temperature ranged between 27° and 30°.
+For the entirety of the storm, the temperature range was very narrow, between 27° and 30°.

-A hard, steady rain fell between 9 AM-10 PM and amounted to 2.25", a record for the date.
+A hard, steady rain fell between 9 AM-10 PM, amounting to 2.25", a record for the date.

 Today's high of 54° was the mildest reading of the month, a relatively cool reading for that distinction.

 This morning had the first low of 32° or colder this season - the second latest date on record for this occurrence.
 (The latest date was three years earlier, on Dec.
 22.)